 One of the first things you’re going to consider is what documents you want to store.
 According to the website Time Management Ninja, there are several papers you should always keep on hand.
 These include passports, titles and deeds to property, wills, power of attorney and trusts, legal documents, birth certificates and social security cards, marriage and divorce certificates, and banking items such as bonds.
 The website recommends that you keep all of these items in a central location that is easily accessible.

 There are also documents you might want to keep for a long time but not necessarily forever.
 According to Good Housekeeping, you should hold onto tax documents like W-2 forms, receipts and real estate closing statements for seven years.
 Securities should also be kept for seven years.

 Bank statements should only be kept for one month unless they contain information that involves a tax-related transaction, while credit card statements should be shredded immediately once they’ve been checked for accuracy.
 This is to protect against identity theft.
 Other bills, paychecks, and retirement plan statements like Roth IRAs should be kept for a year.

 Making Sure Your Important Papers Are Well Preserved

 If you’re storing papers for long term use, you need to understand that there are difficulties connected with preserving paper.
 Most paper is made from wood pulp, according to the Columbia Daily Tribune.
-High end paper can come from cloth pulp, which lasts longer, but wood is acidic which causes it to deteriorate.
+High-end paper can come from cloth pulp, which lasts longer, but wood is acidic which causes it to deteriorate.
 The bleaching process for white paper can also cause deterioration.
-Humidity can cause paper to swell preventing it from staying flat.
-Heat, pests and sunlight can also damage paper.
+Humidity can cause the paper to swell preventing it from staying flat.
+Heat, pests, and sunlight can also damage paper.